-The Boys & Girls Club of Truckee Meadows story
+About Boys & Girls Club of Truckee Meadows

 1976 marked the beginning of operations for the Boys & Girls Club of Truckee Meadows.
 The Club was formed and financed by local business men and women and many concerned citizens.
-In late 1981, the Club’s main facility opened at its current location on E. 9th St. in Reno, NV – the Club now boasts a total of 20 locations throughout the Truckee Meadows.
+In late 1981, the Club’s main facility opened at its current location on E. 9th St. in Reno – the Club now boasts a total of 20 locations throughout Reno, Sparks and Fernley.

-No child is ever turned away from the Club for financial reasons.
+No child is ever turned away due to the inability to pay.
+Financial assistance is available.

 The Boys & Girls Club’s mission is to enable all young people, especially those who need us most, to reach their full potential as productive, caring, responsible citizens.